Applying to the Full-Time Kellogg MBA Program

 Candidates may not be considered for more than one program at a time.
 Please note that all application fees are non-refundable.

 The interview provides an opportunity for you to learn more about our community.
 It also allows the admissions committee to further evaluate your interpersonal and communication skills, career focus and motivations for pursuing a Kellogg MBA.

 All interviews are currently virtual.
 You will receive an email regarding the status of your interview and scheduling instructions.

-Due to the high demand for interviews and limited availability of interviewers, you may receive an interview waiver.
+Due to the high demand for interviews and the limited availability of interviewers, you may receive an interview waiver.
 If your interview is waived, the admissions committee may contact you if further information is needed to make a decision on your candidacy.

 All interview requests are final